 The data translator bridges the gap between business and data science

-- Data based programs have are prioritised based on business outcomes
+- Data-based programs are prioritised based on business outcomes

 - The results of data analytics projects can be understood by a non-technical audience

-- Business acts on the insights provided by the data science team
+- The business acts on the insights provided by the data science team

 Why do you need data translators?